 You can also map languages and order status at this stage to help them be displayed correspondingly in the Shopify site.

 Now you are ready to run the migration.
 We highly recommend you to run the FREE DEMO migration first to see how the migration process will be carried out by LitExtension.

 Once the migration starts, it will run seamlessly on the server.
 Therefore, there’s no need to keep your PC on while the data is being transferred.
 It is completely safe to turn it off!
 Take a break, have a cup of coffee and your email will receive notification when the process is completed.

 And now you’re done!
 All of your data are transferred and 301 redirects are created successfully.

-You can refer to this tutorial video to better visualize how the 301 redirects and data migration process goes with the help of Litextension migration tool.
+You can refer to this tutorial video to better visualize how the 301 redirects and data migration process goes with the help of Litextension migration service.